College vs. University: Major Differences & Global Usage

 What is the difference between a college and a university?
-The definitions below will help you determine the major differences between college vs. university.
+The explanations below will help you clearly understand the differences between college vs. university, especially how these terms are used in different countries.

 College vs. University